SoftUni-Internal/interactive-content/EN/02-Text-Processing/02-Manipulating-Strings.md

 [/code-editor]
 [task-description]
 ## Description
-Write a function that receives a text and a string that you need to search.
+Write a function that receives a piece of text and a string that you need to search for in it.

 Print all the occurrences of that word in the string.

 # Example
   | **Input** | **Output** |